edo-pasto/MAS_Project/README.md

 --------
 ## Directory Info
 This is the directory of th Multi Agent System's project.
-The main directory "MASProject" contains all the files needed for making work the project:
+The main directory contains all the files needed for making work the project:
 - the three java files, used to create the graphical environment.
+- the domesticHealthAssistant.mas2j main file needed to start the simulation.
 - the six asl files, containing the Jason code of each agent.
 More precisely they are situated inside src/asl/ directory.

 ## Basic Instructions